duembgen/duembgen.github.io/index.md

 *Last update: December 12, 2025.*

-**December 2025** I had a blast visiting the LS2N centre in Nantes today; thank you to Clément Moreau for inviting me!
+**December 2025** I had a blast visiting the LS2N centre in Nantes; thank you to Clément Moreau for inviting me!

 **October 2025** Super happy that I could visit Toulouse one last time before leaving for the US; this time with my student Louis, and seeing not only the POP team but also the Gepetto team.
 Thank you to Didier Henrion, Nicolas Mansard, and Ege Gürsoy, for the warm welcome!